AlexBlanco6/GROMACS_Simulation/README.md

 # Molecular Docking Simulation with Molecular Dynamics

-This project automates molecular docking simulations using GROMACS,.
+This project automates molecular docking simulations using GROMACS.

 ##  Structure